Twyford CofE High School

 Twyford CE High School, Acton

 Twyford CE High School was set up by the LDBS in 1981.
 The school has an excellent reputation and is rated ‘Outstanding’ by Ofsted (May 2012) and SIAMS (April 2017).
 It has developed specialisms in Music and Modern Foreign Languages, as well as a large and highly successful Sixth Form in which Maths, Maths and Computing are the largest areas.
 Since its inception the school has grown considerably and now admits around 975 students aged 11 to 16, and an additional 500 students to the Sixth Form.

-Applications must be submitted to HR/Recruitment at Twyford School by the closing date and time above.
-They can be emailed to [email protected].
-Please do not submit applications by fax.
+Applications must be submitted to Recruitment at Twyford School by the closing date and time above.
+They should be emailed to recruitment@twyford

 The Twyford Trust is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 The successful applicant will be required to undergo the child protection screening appropriate to the post, including an enhanced disclosure from the DBS (Disclosure and Barring Service) and references from previous employers.
 For more information about the DBS please see https://www.gov.uk/disclosure-barring-service-check